Home Car Shopping Best Dodge Charger Years to Buy Used

 Does the Dodge Charger Have All-Wheel Drive?

-The Charger offers all-wheel drive, but its availability varies from model to model over the years.
-Most late-model V6 Charger cars offer all-wheel drive, as do some years for the V8-powered R/T. All other Charger trims are powered by their rear wheels.
-The Charger EV comes standard with all-wheel drive.
+The Charger offers all-wheel drive (AWD), but availability varies by model and year.
+Most late-model V6 Charger cars offer AWD, as do some years of the V8-powered R/T. All other Charger trims are powered by their rear wheels.
+The Charger EV comes standard with AWD.

 What Are the Most Reliable Years for the Dodge Charger?

-The gas-powered Charger is most reliable from 2019 through 2023.
-From 2015 to 2018, Charger cars also have a fairly good track record but still have some issues with abrupt transmission shifting, cruise control malfunction, and electrical gremlins under the hood and in the cabin.
+The gas-powered Charger is generally most reliable from 2019 through 2023.
+From 2015 to 2018, the model had a fairly good track record but still had issues with abrupt transmission shifts, cruise control malfunctions, and electrical gremlins under the hood and in the cabin.

 What Are the Years to Avoid for the Dodge Charger?

 The sixth-generation cars and the first few years of the seventh generation are probably the least desirable.
-Issues with electronics, engine sensors, engine management computers, and finicky transmission can add up to a repair bill costing more than the car.
+Issues with electronics, engine sensors, engine management computers, and finicky transmissions can add up to a repair bills that cost more than the car.

 Sign up for Autotrader newsletters